Newsletter

 The mayor’s office told JNS that the funding will be “available to organizations across the capital to fight hate, anti-Muslim hostility, intolerance and extremism.”
 It added in a press release that “Londoners will benefit from the funding, with young people taught to critically assess and stand up to hateful and extremist ideologies” and that the funds come “at a time when fear, hatred and division is being sown online and on our streets, and the ongoing conflict in the Middle East impacts on our capital.”

-Khan’s office said that the funding will go to grassroots groups that “combat hate crime and extremism in all its forms” and that the latest round of funding, which is part of the Mayor’s Shared Endeavor Fund, “will support the work of organizations and groups across the capital to tackle online extremism and misinformation.”
+Khan’s office said the funding will go to grassroots groups that “combat hate crime and extremism in all its forms” and that the latest round of funding, which is part of the Mayor’s Shared Endeavor Fund, “will support the work of organizations and groups across the capital to tackle online extremism and misinformation.”

-“Although antisemitic incidents in London fell slightly in 2025, the numbers remain high and the British Muslim Trust recently reported a rise in mosque attacks in the past year,” the mayor’s office said.
-“Recent Prevent statistics show referrals are at an all time high and under 18s account for 44% of all Prevent referrals in the capital.”
+“Although antisemitic incidents in London fell slightly in 2025, the numbers remain high, and the British Muslim Trust recently reported a rise in mosque attacks in the past year,” the mayor’s office said.
+“Recent Prevent statistics show referrals are at an all-time high and under-18s account for 44% of all Prevent referrals in the capital.”
 It added that the fund “is designed to bring communities together and counter hate, such as anti-Muslim hostility and antisemitism, as well as far-Right and Islamist extremism threats.”

 JNS asked, given the mention of combating anti-Muslim hate high up in the press release and Jew-hatred much lower down, whether it was a bigger priority for the mayor to fight anti-Muslim than anti-Jewish hate.